An introduction from our Chief Executive Robert Candy…

 Our membership growth demonstrates that we’re creating a business framework that allows scaffolding contractors of all sizes to deliver professional services while improving the safety, and competitive nature, of the whole industry.

 The health and well-being of the workforce is our number one priority.
 Our vision is one of workplaces that are incident- and injury-free, where everyone returns home safely.
-The Association continues work with designers, clients and other stakeholders to achieve this.
+The Association continues work with designers, clients and other industry stakeholders to achieve this.
 The Association also meets regularly with the Health & Safety Executive (HSE) to learn from incidents and to work together across the industry to produce policies and procedures that benefit everyone.
 Safety alerts and standards have been prepared with the HSE covering a range of issues including edge protection and loading bay gates.

 Training provision and the setting out of best practice is one of the key strategic aims of the Association.
 We are creating a central hub of knowledge for the whole industry, and we’re committed to leading the way in the provision of world class training in the use of scaffolding.